 According to U.S. News & World Report, experts urge students pursuing law school admission to take pre-law courses that develop critical and abstract thinking, and to focus on rigorous undergraduate majors that will prepare them for academic success.

-Bryanna Hanschu, director of recruiting for the KU School of Law says the following about what the school looks for in prospective students on how to get into law school at KU:
+Bryanna Hanschu, former director of recruiting for the KU School of Law says the following about what the school looks for in prospective students on how to get into law school at KU:

 "At KU Law, we are looking for two things in applicants.
 First, the ‘academic achievement side,’ which is made up of your LSAT score and GPA.
 Second, the intangible ‘impact’ side, which is a demonstration that you will not only make an impact in law school, but after law school in the community as well.
 You can demonstrate your impact by being involved in student groups, employment, and dedicating yourself to something you are passionate about."